alchemycodelab/bootcamp-one-prework/README.md

 ## Introduce yourself on Ryver *(15-30 minutes)*

+Notes:

-Note: If the Ryver channel for your class has not yet been set up, please be patient!
+* If the Ryver channel for your class has not yet been set up, please be patient!
 Admissions will contact you once it has been created.
+* Generally you should be invited within 2 weeks of the start date for your class.
+If you have not been added by that time, please contact admissions.
+* If you are taking Bootcamp Prep, there will be a Ryver channel for both the Bootcamp Prep class, and then the Bootcamp One class

 - We use Ryver to share resources, chat, make announcements, and collaborate.
 - You will receive an invitation to our class team.